Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Abstract

 \section{Abstract}

-Low-rank methods have emerged as a promising strategy for reducing the memory footprint and computational cost of discrete-ordinates discretizations of the radiative transfer equation (RTE).
+Low-rank methods have emerged as a promising strategy for reducing the computational cost and storage of discrete-ordinates discretizations of the radiative transfer equation (RTE).
 However, most existing rank-adaptive approaches rely on rank-proportional space augmentation, which can negate efficiency gains when the effective solution rank becomes moderately large.
 To overcome this limitation, we develop a rank-adaptive sweep-based source iteration with diffusion synthetic acceleration (SI–DSA) for the first-order steady-state RTE.
-The core of our method is a sweep-based inner-loop iterative low-rank solver that performs efficient rank adaptation via mild space augmentation.
+The core of our method is a \review{sweep-based low-rank SI with an inner-loop iteration} that performs efficient rank adaptation via mild space augmentation.
 In each inner iteration, the spatial basis is augmented with a small, rank-independent number of basis vectors without truncation, while a single truncation is performed only after the inner loop converges.
-Efficient rank adaptation is achieved through residual-based greedy angular subsampling strategy together with incremental updates of projection operators, enabling non-intrusive reuse of existing transport-sweep implementations.
+Efficient rank adaptation is achieved through residual-based greedy random angular subsampling strategy together with incremental updates of projection operators, enabling non-intrusive reuse of existing transport-sweep implementations.
 In the outer iteration, a DSA preconditioner is applied to accelerate convergence.
-Numerical experiments show that the proposed solver achieves accuracy and iteration counts comparable to those of full-rank SI–DSA while substantially reducing memory usage and runtime, even for challenging multiscale problems in which the effective rank reaches $30\text{–}45\%$ of the full rank.
+Numerical experiments show that the proposed solver achieves accuracy and iteration counts comparable to those of full-rank SI–DSA while substantially reducing storage and runtime, even for challenging multiscale problems in which the effective rank reaches $30\text{–}45\%$ of the full rank.